CristinaRuth/cristina-ruth/src/pages/posts/4-steps-to-grow-your-people-skills.md

 ## Other Resources

-* [Crucial Conversations Tools for Talking When Stakes Are High, Second Edition](https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/0071771328/ref=sr_1_1?crid=2APG4R23BEZ6X&keywords=crucial+conversations&qid=1576061485&s=books&sprefix=crucial+con%2Cstripbooks%2C195&sr=1-1) - I found this book helpful on dealing with conflicts with people and being able to navigate those conversations especially with emotions run high.
+* <a href="https://www.amazon.com/Crucial-Conversations-Talking-Stakes-Second/dp/0071771328/ref=sr_1_2?keywords=crucial+conversations&qid=1578240111&s=books&sr=1-2" target="_blank" rel="noopener noreferrer" class="external-link">Crucial Conversations Tools for Talking When Stakes Are High</a> by Kerry Patterson, Joseph Grenny, Ron McMillan and Al Switzler - I found this book helpful on dealing with conflicts with people and being able to navigate those conversations especially with emotions run high.
 After you've read the other books above and want more, this is another book that can help you hone those people skills.